Kennyl/Sigil-Ebook-Plugins/README.md

 .duokan-footnote-content{
     counter-reset:footnote-index;
 }
-.duokan-footnote-item a::before{
+.duokan-footnote-item a:first-of-type::before{
   ...
 }
-.duokan-footnote-item a{
+.duokan-footnote-item a:first-of-type{
   ...
 }
+.duokan-footnote-item a:first-of-type::after{}
+  ...
+}
+.duokan-footnote-item a:last-of-type::before{
+  ...
+}
-.duokan-footnote-item a::after{}
+.duokan-footnote-item a:last-of-type::after{}
   ...
 }
 ```